What You Should Know If You Want to Be a Cross Country Trucker

 However, it's important to note that owner operators only get paid when they are loaded.
 Empty trucks earn nothing, but the travel costs remain the same.

-There are also different types of trucking you can do.
+There are also different types of cross country trucking you can do, and each requires its own type of special equipment.
 For example you can haul

 How Things Work